Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Meekatharra has ten active public transport stops, all of which are bus stops.
-These stops are served by one route that offers four weekly passenger trips in total.
-The accessibility of these services is limited, with residents typically living 58621 meters away from the nearest stop.
+These stops are served by one route in total, offering four weekly passenger trips combined.
+Transport accessibility is limited, with residents on average 58621 meters away from the nearest stop.

-On average, there are no daily trips across all routes, resulting in approximately zero weekly trips per individual stop.
+Service frequency averages zero trips per day across all routes, resulting in approximately zero weekly trips per individual stop.

 Frequently Asked Questions - Transport